Corey Dickerson Player Props: Nationals vs. Padres

 Corey Dickerson At The Plate

-- Dickerson is hitting .260 with four doubles, two home runs and five walks.
+- Dickerson is hitting .263 with five doubles, two home runs and five walks.

+- In 65.4% of his 26 games this season, Dickerson has picked up at least one hit.
+He's also had three multi-hit games.

-- He has homered in two of 25 games played this year, and in 2.5% of his plate appearances.
+- He has hit a long ball in two of 26 games played this year, and in 2.4% of his plate appearances.

-- In nine games this year (36.0%), Dickerson has picked up an RBI, and in three of those games (12.0%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Dickerson has picked up an RBI in 34.6% of his games this year, with more than one RBI in 11.5% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored at least once six times this season (24.0%), including one multi-run game.
+- In six of 26 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.